A2-ai/ghqctoolkit/docs/issue-create.md

 Optionally attach related files for context.
 These can be supporting files or references to other QC issues.
 Press Enter when finished.

+If you add a `PreviousQC` reference in interactive mode, `ghqc` will also ask whether to post an automatic diff comment comparing the previous QC commit to the current issue's starting commit.
+That diff comment is enabled by default.

 ```shell
 ? 📁 Enter relevant file path (Tab for autocomplete, directories shown with /, Enter for none): scripts/
   scripts/file_2.qmd